-When you have hundreds, maybe even thousands of images you need a way to sort through them that’s both quick in practise and set-up.
+When you have hundreds, maybe even thousands of images you need a way to sort through them that’s both quick in practice and set-up.
 Lightroom gives the photographer several methods of tagging / attributing images ready to be put into collections and you may find you have a preferred method or actually find them all useful.
-Whatever the outcome, this tutorial will talk you through the various tagging methods as well as give you tips on why rating your images is important.Lightroom offers three different rating systems – star ratings, flags and colors.
+Whatever the outcome, this Lightroom’s Rating System tutorial will talk you through the various tagging methods as well as give you tips on why rating your images is important.Lightroom offers three different rating systems – star ratings, flags and colors.
 Star ratings are usually used to record the quality or value of the photo, with 1-star photos being poor, and 5-star photos being the best you’ve ever taken.
 Grading the photos gives you more information to help you find the best photos again later.
 The downside is if you’re indecisive, you could spend ages trying to figure out whether a photo deserves 2 stars or 3, and as your photography improves, your older 3-star photos might only count as 2-star photos now.
 But, you can always change the rating on a photograph, so you don’t have to worry about it much, now.
 Flags are much simpler, having just 3 states – flagged, unflagged or rejected.
 It’s quicker to decide whether you like the photo or not, so if you find yourself dithering between 2 and 3 stars, flags might be the ideal system for you.Colors are kind of open to interpretation.
 This gives you a lot of flexibility, but it also means that in order to get the most out of color labels you will need to develop your own system.
 For example, when you are finished with a photo and it is ready to export you could mark it as green.
-When there is a photo that you know you want to print your could mark it as red.
+When there is a photo that you know you want to print you could mark it as red.
 Photos that need more work could be set to yellow.
 The colors can mean whatever you want them to mean, you just need to decide on the system that will work for you.These three options are collectively referred to as “Image Attributes”.

 The answer to this question is simple.
 You need to use these features too: